The laundry room is my least favorite room in my home. It reminds me of the one chore I hate doing. Laundry.

 One way that has helped me endure my least favorite chore around the house is to make sure my laundry room is clean, organized, and comfortable.
 I feel in control and proud when my home is organized and cleaned.
 When I am in the comfort of my own home, I can accomplish more and feel rewarded.

 If your least favorite chore around the home is doing laundry, I got you covered.
-I’ve put together a list of laundry room ideas that just might help you feel better about doing laundry.
+I’ve put together a list of laundry room ideas that just might help you feel better about doing laundry, just make sure that you get a washer and dryer repair whenever it is needed so that you never fall behind on your laundry.
 Whether it’s cleaning, organizing or comfort you need, check out these 12 innovative DIY laundry room ideas!

 Use plywood to build a waterfall countertop.
 This is perfect for adding more counter space for decorating, folding laundry, or storing laundry baskets.